clearmatics/neodizk/README.md

 ### Docker-based development environment with local cluster

-For development, it can be conveneient to work inside a container, to isolate the development environment from the local system, and to make use of a local cluster on a virtual network.
+For development, it can be convenient to work inside a container, to isolate the development environment from the local system, and to make use of a local cluster on a virtual network.

 Generate a simple docker-based cluster (1 master + 2 slaves) on a local network:
 ```bash